pkorus/swtk/README.md

 ## License

 The toolkit is published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-This means it is provided free of charge, but without warranties of any kind.
+This means it is provided for free, but without warranties of any kind.

 ## Installation